GodotSteam/GodotSteam/docs/signals/matchmaking.md

 ## lobby_created

 !!! function "lobby_created"
-	Result of our request to create a Lobby.
+	Result of our request to create a lobby.
 At this point, the lobby has been joined and is ready for use.

 	**Returns:**